 I knew the theory of how this worked, both from a previous lesson with Mariano and a Tango Space two-hour workshop on the giro, but hadn’t yet been sufficiently confident in my technique to actually use it.
 Given my low energy and the limited time, I wasn’t expecting that to change today.

 I mean, I was getting it right about one time in ten – but for the first time, I understood how the dynamic was supposed to work between the leader and follower when completing the giro.
 The way that the signal from my hand to stop the follower’s movement could also act as a springboard for me to uncoil from my pivot.

-Mariano went on to demonstrate, with Steph, some of the ways that rebound energy can be used to do all kinds of funky things.
+Mariano went on to demonstrate some of the ways that rebound energy can be used to do all kinds of funky things.
 Absolutely none of which I’m going to be doing anytime soon.
 But it was great to see what will one day be opened up by this kind of movement once I get the hang of it.

 I need to practice it many, many, many times – and hope to get some opportunity at this week’s practicas.
 I shall also be devoting this week’s solo practice to this specific movement.

 Today’s lesson just pointed the way – but as pointers go, it was a really great one!